Logo

 close

-West Africa Trade Hub / News / Use Zelle to Send Money: Can I Send Bitcoin From Zelle?
+West Africa Trade Hub / News / Use Zelle to Send Money: Can You Send Bitcoin Via Zelle?

 / Jan 30, 2026 at 24:15

-Use Zelle to Send Money: Can I Send Bitcoin From Zelle?
+Use Zelle to Send Money: Can You Send Bitcoin Via Zelle?

 Author

-Use Zelle to Send Money: Can I Send Bitcoin From Zelle?
+Use Zelle to Send Money: Can You Send Bitcoin Via Zelle?

-In the guide that follows, you’ll learn how Zelle works, how to enroll with your email address or mobile number, and what to consider before you start using it to send or receive money.
+In the guide below, you’ll see how Zelle works, how to enroll using your email address or U.S. mobile number, and the main limits and safety considerations to keep in mind before you send or receive money.

 How to Use Zelle